Whisk(e)y

 In the past I have had a bit of a problem with the “Blue”, it seemed over-marketed and overpriced, and I developed a chip on my shoulder about it.

-I have to say that, last night I had a dram and gave it deep consideration, it is, in fact, a superb whisky, and the first thing that struck me, on tasting it
+I have to say that, last night I had a dram and gave it deep consideration, it is, in fact, a superb whisky, and the first thing that struck me, on tasting it was the smoke on the front end.
+I really don’t remember that much smoke on previous tastings.

 The smoke did not last and the finish was all about fruit, you could get a similar (though more robust) taste profile from the Highland Park “Dark origins” for less money, but the “Blue’ is more nuanced in it’s flavors, and I have to admit the Shoulder chip has gone, I like this whisky a lot…....................I didn’t see that coming!!!